vdhamer/Photo-Club-Hub/.github/README.md

 The file is in a fixed JSON syntax and contains a list of supported photo clubs.
 The file notably includes the location of next-level indices.

-Here is an example of the ClubList format containing a single photo club and single museum:
+Here is an example of the format of the ClubList, here containing a single photo club and single museum:

 ```json
 {